 Priority registration begins in early April 2018.
-Therefore, students need to check their student portal in early March 2018 to view their registration priorty date and time.
+Therefore, students need to check their student portal in early March 2018 to view their registration priority date and time.
 If you are not assigned a priority registration date, open registration begins April 27, 2018 at 7:00 am.

 When do I have to pay for my classes?

 Students can register for summer and fall at the same time and defer their enrollment fees.

-Will the Promise Grant (formally BOG Fee Waiver) be available in time to register for summer and fall?
+Will the Promise Grant (formerly BOG Fee Waiver) be available in time to register for summer and fall?